magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 While a ρ of 0.28 is not exceptionally high in absolute terms, it represents a significant improvement.
 The new metric is 93% more correlated with human judgement than the baseline.
 This means that it was definitely a move in the right direction.
 Interestingly, metrics which in themselves are DSPy programs can also be optimized as a part of the entire peipeline, which is defnitely an interesting follow-up experiment.

-You are absolutely right.
-Thank you for providing the crucial piece of the puzzle.
-This function is the "engine" that makes the feedback propagation possible.
-It's the key bit of plumbing in the plugin that connects the human feedback to the optimizer.

-My previous explanation was conceptually correct but missed this important implementation detail.
-Let's revise that section to be more technically accurate and give a clearer picture of how the plugin works under the hood.

 ## Step 6: Optimizing The Program with the Improved Metric and Human Feedback

 With the LLM-as-a-judge metric and feedback-rich Prodigy dataset, I could now run a DSPy optimizer (like MIPROv2) to compile the program, automatically tuning its prompts to maximize the human-aligned metric.